oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

     you should never run a program from someone you do not trust, you should also not load their data.

+!!! warning
+    Serialization development has just started and the concrete design may still change drastically.
+In particular the mechanism for upgrading old data to newer versions is not in place yet, so at this point we do not yet guarantee that old data can be read.

 This document summarises the serialization efforts of OSCAR, how it is supposed to work, how it works and the overall goal.
 [Serialization](https://en.wikipedia.org/wiki/Serialization) broadly speaking